Indiana Wesleyan University's Division of Graduate Counseling offers a Master of Arts degree with a Major in six separate counseling specializations:

 All specializations are available on a part-time or full-time basis.
-We also offer a Post-Master's Degree Certificate for persons who desire to take a sequence of courses to become eligible for licensure in a different profession than the one in which they were trained, and an Addictions Counseling Certificate for persons seeking to augment their professional preparation by taking a sequence of specialized courses in addictions counseling.
+We also offer a Post-Master's Degree Certificate for persons who desire to take a sequence of courses to become eligible for licensure in a different profession than the one in which they were trained, and an Certificate in Clinical Addictions Counseling for persons seeking to augment their professional preparation by taking a sequence of specialized courses in addictions counseling.
 Each program within the division is designed to meet or exceed the highest standards of professional excellence.

 The Division of Graduate Counseling is dedicated to training and mentoring high quality professionals to competently work within their area of specialization, with culturally diverse populations and with an integrated understanding of Christian faith in professional practice.